-The proposed action would gather and remove as many excess wild horses, mules, and burros as feasible (based on gather efficiencies and holding capacity) from within and outside the Twin Peaks HMA over a period of 10 years from the initial gather until low AML is reached.
-It is expected that gather efficiencies, funding, and holding space would not allow for attainment of the low AML during the initial gather.
+The proposed action would gather and remove as many excess wild horses, burros, and mules as feasible (based on gather efficiencies and holding capacity) from within and outside the Twin Peaks HMA over a period of 10 years from the initial gather until low AML is reached and AML range is maintained.
+It is expected that gather efficiencies, funding, and holding space would not allow for attainment of low AML during the initial gather.
 Therefore, multiple gathers over a period of 10 years would occur to achieve management objectives.
+After each gather, an aerial survey would be completed to count the remaining population as funding allows.
+Potential breeding animals at low AML would be maintained at a 50:50 male to female sex ratio.
 All wild horses and burros residing in areas outside of the HMA would be gathered and removed.
 Summer and fall gathers are preferred to allow for foaling and provide better access to trap sites.
-Fertility control implementation would follow current program policy and guidelines.